Israel to give Palestinians $100 million in withheld funds

 JERUSALEM (Reuters) - Israel will give Palestinian President Mahmoud Abbas’s administration around $100 million in tax revenues that had been withheld in retaliation for his statehood bid in the United Nations, Israeli officials said on Wednesday.

-The sum is roughly a third of the funds Israel is meant to have transferred to the Palestinian Authority (PA) since November under interim peace accords, but has instead kept.

-Israeli officials describe the handover as a one-time deal, signaling rightist Prime Minister Benjamin Netanyahu has not formally scrapped sanctions that have hurt the Palestinian Authority in the occupied West Bank and worried world powers.
+They described the handover as a one-time deal, signaling rightist Israeli Prime Minister Benjamin Netanyahu had not formally scrapped sanctions that have hurt the Palestinian Authority in the occupied West Bank and worried world powers.

 The PA’s economic troubles were raised this week in a meeting between Netanyahu and Tony Blair, peace envoy for the United States, United Nations, European Union and Russia, an Israeli official said.

-“This is a one-time decision and there is no decision yet on what will happen next,” the official said.
+“This is a one-time decision and there is no decision yet on what will happen next.”

-Al-Helou said he expected Israel to renew normal payments in mid-February, when the Palestinians hope to get back $114 million owed from December.

-An Israeli Finance Ministry spokeswoman said she knew of no such decision.
-The handover of money announced on Wednesday, she said, represented January’s levies.
+Another Israeli official said the handover would take place imminently, “perhaps even today”.

 Israel has previously frozen payments to the PA during times of heightened security and diplomatic tensions, provoking strong international criticism, such as when the U.N. cultural body UNESCO granted the Palestinians full membership in 2011.